-Though defined by their monitoring and sanctioning functions, these units' institutional design has varied across combatants.
+Despite these shared traits, the institutional design of these units has varied somewhat across combatants.
 For example, their coverage net can vary substantially: in some armies, only a handful of blocking detachments are deployed, often positioned behind the most unreliable units, while in other cases, they are stationed behind all frontline units.
-The size of blocking detachments can also vary considerably, with some units as small as 50 soldiers and others as large as 200 or more men.
+The size of blocking detachments can also vary considerably, with some units as small as fifty soldiers and others as large as two hundred or more men.
 Staffing, too, differs: in some cases, these units are drawn from regular military formations; in others, specialized agencies (such as military intelligence organs); and in some cases, both types of units are present, often cross-guarding each other.
 Finally, blocking detachments vary in the amount and frequency of violence directed against fellow soldiers.
-Why we observe this heterogeneity across belligerents is an important question in its own right.
+Why this heterogeneity is observed across belligerents is an important question in its own right.7